Chen-Abudi/web_project_4/README.md

 - Resets Form Validation after submitting.
 - Closing popup windows from overlay, or with the Escape key.
 - Refactor and Separate JS code into modules using OOP.
+- Using Webpack for separate JS code into Modules to minify the code.
+- Class Destructing.

 ## Possible Improvements